 This model, as Bruce N. Berube summarizes, “is geared toward developing the skills necessary for students to conduct first-hand investigations of topics that are of interest to them.
 Emphasis is placed on developing solutions to real-world problems and concerns.
 The student produces a product that reflects what he or she has learned about a topic and usually presents the results to an interested audience.
 This approach is different from the content mastery model in that what is investigated is determined by the student, based on his or her interests.
 There is no set curriculum.
 As opposed to having students move quickly through the material, an emphasis is placed on the in-depth study of a particular topic.”

 So, what would this look like in a makerspace?
 It’s the hands-off approach.
 As an instructor, your job is to provide assistance or guidance whenever the student asks for it.
 It also leaves your materials list a little ambiguous — it’s hard to prepare for the latest and greatest piques of interest in your students.
 It will require having a fully, or nearly fully stocked makerspace.The Process/Product Model also leaves a lot of room for students to get lost or frustrated along the way.
 While “emphasis is placed on in-depth study of a particular topic,” without proper feedback and support, it’s easy to feel overwhelmed.
-At PCS Edventures, one way that we’ve worked around this feeling is with our Feedback Progression.
+At PCS Edventures, one way that we’ve found to work around this feeling is Feedback Progression.
 As one of our Makerspace Mandates, we take a lot of care when it comes to providing quality student feedback:

 It’s been shown through extensive studies and test groups that it is far better to provide students with immediate, continuous feedback, coming directly from their personal experience.This is one of the primary goals of hands-on, activity-based learning.
 With this type of feedback, as learners move through the development of a project, they repeatedly observe the results of their work, making adjustments based on their natural learning process.
 In doing so, motivation tends to shift from extrinsic to intrinsic as students focus on the task at hand rather than on others’ perception of their skill value.